anvichip/app-docs/docs/influencer_docs.md

 <img src="./collab request.jpg" width=150 >

-* Clicking on `Collabs` can intiate a collab request with another influencer
+* Clicking on `Collabs` can intiate a collab request with another influencer/partner

 ## Live Stream